21 Sales Memes Everyone Doing B2B Sales in 2023 Will Get

 Founders who “don’t need a proper sales CRM” trying to work out which leads to contact again six weeks later...— Louis Nicholls (@louisnicholls_) February 8, 2021

-Be inspired to keep selling through all this
+Be inspired to keep selling

 But here’s something you need to remember: Even though times are tough, salespeople are still selling.
 Businesses are still running.
 And people still need your product.